Al Sobotka drives a zamboni before a game between the Detroit Red Wings and Carolina Hurricanes.

 Dave Reginek/NHLI via Getty Images

 Who doesn't love the satisfaction of watching the ice maintenance team cruise a mini tank onto the ice rink and get to work?
-But while the guys who skate in the ice arena make a pretty penny, Zamboni drivers simply aren't being compensated the same way.
+But while the guys who skate in the ice arena make a pretty penny, as do the NHL referees, Zamboni drivers aren't being compensated anywhere near that.

 So, how much money does a Zamboni driver actually make?